Films featured so far in the Favourite Australian Films Assignment.

 - Unfolding Florence: The Many Lives of Florence Broadhurst (2006)

-My next assignment was born when a particular question that popped into my head: “What is your favourite Australian film?”
+FAFA (aka the Favourite Australian Film Assignment) was born when a particular question that popped into my head: “What is my favourite Australian film?”

-METHOD: Watch and rewatch as many Australian films as possible and document my thoughts on said films.
+- METHOD: Watch and rewatch as many Australian films as possible and document favourable reactions.

-STYLE: Any word count is suitable, as is any particular style of review.
+- STYLE: Any word count is suitable, as is any particular style of review.
 Review can even be disguised in the form of general thoughts.
 Basically, anything will do!
-The main purpose is just to watch and state my case.
+The main purpose is just to watch and state the case.